micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-27-rashi_en.md

 <b>If it is any unclean animal.</b> The verse speaks of a blemished [animal], which is “unclean” as far as offering it is concerned.
 The verse teaches you that unblemished sanctified [animals] do not become unsanctified by redemption unless they have become blemished.

 ### passuk 12
-<b>As the kohein determines its value for you, so shall it be,</b> for other people who come to buy it from Temple property.
+<b>As the Kohen determines its value for you, so shall it be,</b> for other people who come to buy it from Temple property.

 ### passuk 13
 <b>If he will indeed redeem it,</b> The verse is more stringent in regard to the owners, [requiring] the addition of a fifth, and so [too] regarding one who consecrates a house, and so [too] one who consecrates a field, and so [too] regarding the redemption of second tithe — the owners add a fifth, [but] not other people [who come to redeem them].